mitryp/comparators/README.md

-## Make your code readable with functional Java-like by-field Comparators in Dart
+## Make your code readable with functional Java-like by-field comparators in Dart

 The `comparators` package is a toolset for creating Java-like comparators in Dart, designed to provide a way
-to compare objects not having the `Comparable` interface by their fields.
+to compare objects by their fields.
 It also includes extensions to chain and invert comparators.

 > This package includes some functionality already included in the `collection` package: extensions to chain and inverse
-> Comparators.
+> comparators.
 >
-> If you already use that package in your project and only need this functionality, you don't need this package.
+> If you already use that package in your project and only need this functionality, you won't need this package.

 ### Features